dassana-io/rule-engine/README.md

 For anything slightly more complicated, the JSON path must be double-quoted.
 The format is - `"<jsonPath>" operator value`

-Take for example the rule `"$.options[?(@.code contains x")].area" exists`.
-As you can see, the entire json path is qutoed with double quotes.
+Take for example the rule `"$.options[?(@.code contains 'AB1')].area" exists`.
+As you can see, the entire json path is quoted with double quotes.

 What if, within the json path you have a double quote?
 Well, you escape it like this- `"$.options[?(@.code contains \"x\")].area" exists`